Floorp-Projects/Floorp/testing/geckodriver/README.md

 The mailing list for geckodriver discussion is tools-marionette@lists.mozilla.org ([subscribe], [archive]).

-There is also a Matrix channel to talk about using and developing geckodriver on `#interop:mozilla.org <https://chat.mozilla.org/#/room/#interop:mozilla.org>`__
+There is also an Element channel to talk about using and developing geckodriver on `#webdriver:mozilla.org <https://chat.mozilla.org/#/room/#webdriver:mozilla.org>`__

 [subscribe]: https://lists.mozilla.org/listinfo/tools-marionette
 [archive]: https://lists.mozilla.org/pipermail/tools-marionette/